PracHub

 • High availability for SMTP ingress and reads; eventual consistency is acceptable for message indexing.

-• Low-latency display of new messages (p95 < 2–5 seconds from SMTP accept).
+• Low-latency display of new messages: p95 < 2–5 seconds from SMTP accept to message visible.

 • Scale to millions of inboxes per day and millions of messages per day.

-• Strict privacy/security and compliant deletion on TTL expiration.
+• Strict privacy/security and compliant deletion when an address's TTL expires.

-1. Requirements and public APIs (create inbox, list messages, get message, delete).
+1. Requirements and public API — endpoints to create an inbox, list messages, get a message, and delete.

-3. SMTP ingress: MX records, inbound MTA behavior, acceptance policy.
+3. SMTP ingress — MX records, inbound MTA behavior, and the acceptance policy (when to accept vs. reject mail).

-5. Storage schema with per-message TTL and indexing strategy.
+5. Storage schema — per-message TTL and the indexing strategy.

 9. Compliance and deletion guarantees.